omnicloudworld/pydantic/.docs/entity/local.md

     ```

-The `skyant.data.entity.files.Local` provides not only more shortly syntax but also additional
+The `skyant.data.entity.local.File` provides not only more shortly syntax but also additional
 features:

 - auto-creating subfolders